dcmnts/isosplit-paper/isosplit.md

 Our simulations required automatic generation of synthetic datasets with fixed numbers of clusters of varying densities, populations, spreads, anisotropies, and orientations.
 The most challenging programming task was to determine the random locations of the cluster centers.
 If clusters were spaced out too much then the clustering would be trivial.
 On the other hand, overlapping clusters cannot be expected to be successfully separated.
 Here we briefly describe a procedure for choosing the locations such that clusters are tightly packed with the constraint that the solid ellipsoids corresponding to Mahalanobis distance $z_0$ do not intersect.
 Thus $z_0$, the separation parameter, controls the tightness of packing.

 In the packed clusters example, the clusters are positioned iteratively, one at a time.
 Each cluster is positioned at the origin and then moved out radially in small increments of a random direction until the non-intersection criteria is satisfied.
 Thus we only need to determine whether two clusters defined by $(\mu_1,\Sigma_1)$ and $(\mu_2,\Sigma_2)$ are spaced far enough apart.
 Here $\mu_j$ are the cluster centers and $\Sigma_j$ are the covariance matrices.
 The problem boils down to determining whether two arbitrary $p$-dimensional ellipsoids intersect.
-Surprisingly this is a nontrivial task, especially in higher dimensions, but an efficient iterative solution was discovered by [@ellipsoid-distance].
-TODO: check to see how this is implemented in Python (old: For the present study, the Lin-Han algorithm was implemented in MATLAB).
+Surprisingly this is a nontrivial task, especially in higher dimensions, but an efficient iterative solution is known [@ellipsoid-distance].

 ## References